10uryilmaz/kconf/README.md

-# Kconf Layout Converter
+# Kconf layout config converter

-This project provides a Python script for converting saved layout configuration files from Keychron Q8 Max to Keychron K11 Pro.
-It enables users to transfer their custom layouts from Q8 Max to K11 Pro, preserving the user's preferred key mappings and functionalities and Macros.
+This project provides a Python script for converting saved layout configuration files of Keychron Q8 Max to Keychron K11 Pro and vice versa.
+Works with QMK VIA web app.

 ## Background

-The Keychron Q8 Max and K11 Pro are popular mechanical keyboards among enthusiasts for their build quality, customizable layouts, and distinctive features.
-However, transitioning custom layouts from the Q8 Max to the K11 Pro can be challenging due to differences in their exported configuration file formats.

-This tool was developed by manually comparing layout files from both models.
-Given that the Keychron Q8's official website advises against firmware modifications unless necessary, this tool provides a safe alternative to adjust and transfer layouts without the need to reset the firmware or risk potential incompatibilities.
+Crafted through a detailed comparison of layout files between the Keychron Q8 Max and K11 Pro, this converter addresses the challenge of differing exported configuration file formats.
+It provides a solution for adapting and transferring layouts without necessitating firmware resets or risking compatibility issues.

 ## Features

-- Reads configuration from exported Q8 Max layout files.
-- Generates compatible configuration files for the K11 Pro.
+- Seamlessly reads and converts configuration files from the Q8 Max to the K11 Pro and potentially vice versa.
-- Preserves custom key mappings and functionalities.
+- Maintains custom key mappings for all layouts, macros, and functionalities across conversions.
-- Supports potential expansion for converting configuration files between different keyboard models with the same physical layout.
+- Designed with the flexibility to support additional keyboard models with compatible physical layouts in the future.

 ## Getting Started

 ### Prerequisites

-- Python 3.x installed on your system.
+Ensure Python 3.x is installed on your machine.

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository:

 git clone https://github.com/10uryilmaz/keychron-layout-converter.git